Deciding to go through a home equity conversion mortgage means making a number of decisions.

 With life spans increasing, many people may live 20 to 30 years in retirement.

-Everyone needs a solid plan for income retirement income that factors in Social Security, an investment portfolio and other sources, such as income from rental property.
+Everyone needs a solid plan for income retirement that factors in Social Security, an investment portfolio and other sources, such as income from rental property.

 Calculate all your expenses for your basic living needs and compare them with the amount of income you can expect.